christophhagen/BinaryCodable/README.md

 ### Options

-The `BinaryEncoder` provides the `sortKeysDuringEncoding` option, which forces fields in "keyed" containers, such as `struct` properties and dictionaries, to be sorted in the binary data.
+The `BinaryEncoder` provides the `sortKeysDuringEncoding` option, which forces fields in "keyed" containers, such as `struct` properties (and some dictionaries), to be sorted in the binary data.
 This sorting is done by using either the [integer keys](#coding-keys) (if defined), or the property names.
 Dictionaries with `Int` or `String` keys are also sorted.

 Sorting the binary data does not influence decoding, but introduces a computation penalty during encoding.
 It should therefore only be used if the binary data must be consistent across multiple invocations.